Learning Music-Dance Representations through Explicit-Implicit Rhythm Synchronization: Experiments

 \textbf{Experimental results.} We compare MuDaR with two supervised methods: Temporal Three-Stream CNN~\cite{castro2018let} and Multimodal Dance Recognition~\cite{wysoczanska2020multimodal}.
-To make a fair comparison, we also re-implement three audio-visual self-supervised methods: Multisensory~\cite{owens2018audio}, AVTS~\cite{korbar2018cooperative}, and LLA~\cite{cheng2020look}, which are trained on the same large-scale dancing dataset used for MuDaR.
-Results shown in~\cref{table2} indicate that our model outperforms all self-supervised baselines by a large margin.
-Moreover, the performance on the full pre-trained dataset (190k) surpasses the state-of-the-art supervised methods, showing the effectiveness of our representation learning framework on this downstream task.
+To find out whether the dance-music representation is really needed, or whether it can be replaced by larger-scale generalized audio-visual pre-trained models, we also conduct experiments with the traditional audio-visual pre-trained models XDC~\cite{alwassel2020self} and AVID-CMA~\cite{morgado2021audio} by fine-tuning them on the dance classification dataset.
+Furthermore, we also re-implement three audio-visual self-supervised methods: Multisensory~\cite{owens2018audio}, AVTS~\cite{korbar2018cooperative}, and LLA~\cite{cheng2020look}, which are trained on the same large-scale dancing dataset used for MuDaR to make a fair comparison.
+Results shown in Tab.~\ref{table2} indicate that all audio-visual pre-trained models perform worse than our proposed framework pre-trained on the music-dance dataset, even in a far larger-scale dataset (240K, 2M, and 65M vs. 190K).
+We argue that models pre-trained on the generalized audio-visual dataset lack the discrimination of music and dance patterns, hence are unsuitable for the dance-music tasks.
+Moreover, our model outperforms all self-supervised baselines trained on the music-dance dataset by a large margin, showing the effectiveness of our proposed framework in tackling dance-music tasks.
+Last but not least, the performance on the full pre-trained dataset (190k) surpasses the state-of-the-art supervised method, which indicates the rationality of our self-supervised paradigm.
 We also conduct ablation studies by removing the visual and auditory rhythms.
 Results show that MuDaR performs slightly worse without rhythm involvement.
-However, the decline is not significant, indicating the performance of dance classification mainly depends on the embeddings generated by the implicit synchronization pathway.
+However, the decline is not significant, revealing that the performance of dance classification mainly depends on the embeddings generated by the implicit synchronization pathway.